smifaye/smifaye.github.io/_notes/100 Public/Blogs/2022-02-01-accessibility-statement-citizens-advice.md

 First, we gathered a representative sample of web pages, forms and interactive elements, and crucial functionality like the location switcher and webchat.
 Next, we tested each web page against the Web Content Accessibility Guidelines (known as [WCAG 2.1](https://www.w3.org/TR/WCAG21/)), using a range of automated tools and manual checks.

 ![Spreadsheet showing the list of WCAG success criteria in the first column, the rest of the spreadsheet shows different pages](https://miro.medium.com/max/700/1*6QqmzOE5n_eQdTQC_pS0zw.png)
-_The spreadsheet we used for the accessibility audit_

 Finally, we wrote a report for our team that outlined any accessibility issues and recommended how to fix them.
 The report also emphasised the importance of ongoing testing and research, including regular testing with disabled users.